ARYA8532/Decentralized-Healthcare-Records-Using-Blockchain/README.md

 Decentralized Healthcare Records Using Blockchain

 A secure, patient-centric eVault system built on Ethereum and IPFS to manage Electronic Health Records (EHRs).
+The integration of blockchain technology in healthcare has the potential to revolutionise the management of patient data by enhancing security, transparency, and accessibility.
+Traditional healthcare systems face challenges such as data breaches, lack of interoperability, and inefficiencies in record-keeping.
+Blockchain, with its decentralized and immutable ledger, offers a solution by enabling secure, tamper-proof, and transparent data transactions.
+This research explores the application of blockchain in healthcare, focusing on patient data security, interoperability among healthcare providers, and decentralized health record management.
+By leveraging smart contracts and cryptographic techniques, blockchain ensures that only allowed personnel can access and change sensitive medical information, reducing fraud and unauthorized alterations.
+The study also discusses the challenges of implementing blockchain, including scalability, regulatory compliance, and integration with existing healthcare infrastructures.
+Through an analysis of existing blockchain-based healthcare models, this research highlights how blockchain can enhance patient trust, improve data integrity, and create a more efficient and secure healthcare ecosystem.

 🔐 Features
 - Full patient ownership of medical records